Prep

 COMPETITIVE ANALYSIS

-To supplement my user research, I did competitive research to see and critique what other apps are doing and draw inspirations from them.
 How can I display what's most important to the users?
 With the amount of information the users would expect to see, how do I balance simplicity and complexity?
 Below are screenshots of some of the apps I referenced.

 2. Define